Which LCD Mode is Best Suited for Digital Signage?

 In vertical alignment (VA) mode, liquid crystals naturally align in a perpendicular or vertical direction to the glass substrate, known as a homeotropic alignment.
 With no external voltage applied, the polarized light passes through the cell without any change in polarization and then is completely blocked by the second polarizer set (located at 90 degrees to the first), creating a perfectly black state.
 The application of an electric field the causes LC molecules to rotate to a horizontal position allowing the light to fully pass through and create a white display.

-Originally developed to overcome some of the narrow viewing angle issues observed in twisted nematic LCDs, in-plane switching (IPS) mode is a technology that, through changing of the applied voltage, arranges liquid crystals in a plane parallel to the glass substrates and allows to switch the orientation of LC molecules in the same plane.
+Originally developed to overcome some of the narrow viewing angle issues observed in twisted nematic LCDs, In-Plane Switching (IPS) mode is a technology that through changing the applied voltage arranges liquid crystals in a plane parallel to the glass substrates and allows to switch the orientation of LC molecules in the same plane.
 As the polarizers are located in the same plane, the switching effect is achieved by LC molecules’ rotation around the axes perpendicular to their length.
 Contrary to VA mode, where LC molecules are exceptionally aligned to the polarization axis, LC molecules in IPS are dislocated from the polarization axis.

-IPS matrices differ not only by structure of crystals, but also by the placement of electrodes located on one wafer and occupying more space, resulting in a lower contrast and brightness of the screen.
-Another major shortcoming of the technology was slow response times—sometimes, as slow as 60 ms G-to-G. In its new iterations, the technology was able to reduce these times, but is still subpar to the response times achieved by VA panels.
-Often, this leads to image sticking, especially in retail environments where a stationary graphic may be displayed for extended period such as for a special offer or deal.
+IPS matrices differ not only by the structure of crystals but also by the placement of electrodes located on one wafer and occupying more space, resulting in a lower contrast and brightness of the screen.
+Another major shortcoming of the technology was slow response times—sometimes, as slow as 60 ms G-to-G. In its new iterations, the technology was able to reduce these times but is still subpar to the response times achieved by VA panels.
+Often, this leads to image sticking, especially in retail environments where a stationary graphic may be displayed for the extended period of time, such as for a special offer or deal.

 The first iteration of VA technology improvement had a four-domain orientation with monolithic sub-pixels divided into four separate multi-pattern domains.
 Another improvement came from using an anisotropic polymer network oriented in the same direction as the liquid crystal in the dark state, resulting in improved liquid crystal disclination line.
 With this polymer-stabilized technology, cell transmittance increased substantially, helping to improve on liquid crystal switching speeds and reducing power consumption, while increasing brightness and contrast ratio.

-With introduction of eight-domain orientation, the LC matrix in each of four domains was divided into two zones, creating eight domains for every pixel.
-Pixel zone’s shape, position and voltage allowed to combat the issue of gamma shift effect when viewed from the side angle.
+With the introduction of eight-domain orientation, the LC matrix in each of four domains was divided into two zones, creating eight domains for every pixel.
+Pixel zone’s shape, position, and voltage allowed to combat the issue of gamma shift effect when viewed from the side angle.

 Key Benefits of VA/SVA over IPS: